XinFinOrg/BlockDegree/content/blockchain-basic/01_history-of-blockchain.md

 1. Finding a way for automatic time-stamping, without relying on the characteristics of the data medium, making it impossible to change any part of the document without the change being very apparent.

-2. It would be impossible to stamp a document with a different time and date from the actual one
+2. It would be impossible to stamp a document with a different time and date from the actual one.

 The next and certainly the most important Blockchain innovation was the Bitcoin.
 Satoshi Nakamoto published a white-paper in 2008, titled “Bitcoin: A Peer to Peer Electronic Cash System”.
 The paper mentioned that with peer-to-peer networking, there will be a solution to the problem of double spending in digital currency.
 The paper was aimed at building a peer-to-peer digital currency version which would enable people to spend it directly without involving a financial institution.
 It was a great development that allowed the user to make direct transactions without relying on a third party.